INDEPENDENT CONTRACTOR AGREEMENT

 1. Duties.
 Contractor is retained to provide the following services to Company.
 Zev Shapiro will be Contractor’s direct supervisor.
 Contractor shall perform such duties described below as well as other duties as they may arise from time to time and as they may be assigned.

-As a Voter Registration Fellow, Contractor will be required to do the following, which is also outlined here.
+As a Voter Turnout Fellow, Contractor will be required to do the following.

-Attend a 30 minute training to learn how to do a voter registration drive.
-Sign up here!
+Attend a 30 minute training to learn how to do a voter turnout events.
 All members of Contractor’s team are required to attend training.

 What You Need to Know